SAP-samples/abap-cheat-sheets/02_Structures.md

 ```

 Value assignments in deep structures
-- In the context of deep structures, there are additional syntax variants available for [`MOVE-CORRESPONDING`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapmove-corresponding.htm) statements and the [`CORRESPONDING`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconstructor_expr_corresponding.htm).
+- In the context of deep structures, there are additional syntax variants available for [`MOVE-CORRESPONDING`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapmove-corresponding.htm) statements and the [`CORRESPONDING`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconstructor_expr_corresponding.htm) operator.
-- The follwing examples focus on internal tables as structure components.
-For the effect, see the executable example.
+- The following examples focus on internal tables as structure components.
+Check out the syntax in action in the executable example.

 ``` abap
 "Nonidentical elementary component types are kept in target